-Table 12: Example Statements Provided by Stakeholders During IOSCO Fact-Finding Exercise ESG data fee's model is predominantly "subscriber pays"
+Table 11: Example Statements Provided by Stakeholders During IOSCO Fact-Finding Exercise ESG data fee's model is predominantly "subscriber pays"

-[ESG Ratings and Data Provider] ESG Research business model is not an issuer pays business model and issuers do not pay for their ratings.
-However, issuers can subscribe to [ESG Rating and Data Products Providers] ESG Ratings, our flagship offering, in order to benchmark their ESG practices against industry peers.
+[ESG ratings and Data Provider] ESG Research business model is not an issuer pays business model and issuers do not pay for their ratings.
+However, issuers can subscribe to [ESG ratings and Data Products Providers] ESG ratings, our flagship offering, in order to benchmark their ESG practices against industry peers.